AyDeveloper/Klaytn_NFT_Example/README.md

 # Harhat_Klaytn_Nft_Example

-This is a simple example for setting up a hardhat Nft project for Klaytn putting in to consideration its fixed gas price model.
+This is a simple example for setting up a hardhat Nft project for Klaytn.
 In this guide, we will walk through creating and deploying KIP-17 smart contract on the Klaytn test network using Solidity, Hardhat, Kaikas, Nft Storage and visualizing it on opensea.

-This would guide you into how to set up a project, test and deploy it to klaytn putting into consideration the Klaytn compatible gas price using Hardhat and ethers js.
+This would guide you into how to set up a project, compile and deploy it to klaytn putting into consideration the Klaytn compatible gas price using Hardhat and ethers js.

 ## Installation
 1. Clone this repo: